usaid-cs/yesterday-i-learned/random.md

 1. You don't hear the dark joke "are muslim babies born with burkas on" because [they don't wear one until puberty](http://www.dailymail.co.uk/news/article-2273308/Sheikh-Abdullah-Daoud-Saudi-cleric-sparks-outrage-calling-baby-girls-wear-burka.html).
 1. Those tiny bean things sometimes included in sandwiches are either broccoli or [alfalfa](https://en.wikipedia.org/wiki/Alfalfa) sprouts.
 1. To be awarded life insurance money early, use the word *mephitic* (foul smelling) to describe your wife's breath.
-1. Too cold and there is no snowball, because you need the moisture.
 1. Buzzcuts were originally given to prevent head lice.
 1. [An ounce of weed is a large volume](https://i0.wp.com/stuffstonerslike.com/wp-content/uploads/2015/06/ounce-of-weed.jpg?resize=1000%2C750).
 Clack suggests thinking in the form of fried spices.
 1. A "bump stock"... uses a gun's recoil to pull the trigger (with the distance between the action and the stock), making it effectively automatic.